What better than giving a gift? Giving a gift that’s low-impact, responsibly sourced, organically grown or gives back to the environment.

 6. Vegan jerky

 Have a friend who makes an impact by cutting down on meat consumption?
-Stuff their stocking with some tasty Noble Jerky – it’s plant-based, saucy and made in Canada.
+Treat them with some tasty Noble Jerky – it’s plant-based, saucy and made in Canada.

 7. Bluesign-approved booties